 I am a queer feminist artist based in Melbourne Australia.
-My practice revolves around themes of materiality and the body, with an emphasis on my lived experience of vulnerability, grief and loss.
-I explore self and identity through art making with feminist methodologies of feeling and listening being central to my making process.
-Form, texture and touch inform my textile, sculpture, performance and photography work.
+I center my work on notions of materiality and the body, placing particular importance on my personal experience of vulnerability and loss.
+I explore self and identity with the feminist methodologies of feeling and listening being key to my making process.
+My textile, sculpture, performance, drawing, and photography are shaped by the interplay of form, texture, and touch.

-My recent projects are Boobing, a July 2022 exhibition at ACU Gallery in Melbourne, the third in a series of exhibitions with Stephania Windholz Leigh and Caroline Phillips and Now that Kin have Gone, a 2021 exhibition with Mira Krulic at Sandbox Studio's Box Gallery.
-Other key projects include Holding the Space: An exploration of absence, grief and loss through handmade craft practices, performance and photography, developed in 2020 during my Master of Fine Art at RMIT, BooBoo a 2020 exhibition with Stephania Windholz Leigh and Caroline Phillips at Assembly Point, and a 2019 solo exhibition To Be Seen at Northern Rivers Community Gallery (Ballina Shire Council NSW).
+My recent projects include Boobing, an exhibition at ACU Gallery in Melbourne, the third in a series of exhibitions with Stephania Windholz Leigh and Caroline Phillips and Now that Kin have Gone, an exhibition with Mira Krulic at Sandbox Studio's Box Gallery.
+Other key projects include Holding the Space: An exploration of absence, grief and loss through handmade craft practices, performance and photography, developed during my Master of Fine Art at RMIT, and a solo exhibition To Be Seen at Northern Rivers Community Gallery, Ballina Shire Council NSW.

 Contact Karryn via email on karrynargus@gmail.com or via the contact form below